 Lane change right required (because a driving lane is closed).

 Caution mode left

 A part of the roadway which is not used for driving is closed (usually a centre median).
-Road users may pass on this side when it is safe to do so.
+Road users may pass to the left side when it is safe to do so.

 Caution mode right